learn-js/learnjs/readme.md

 - And other patterns.
 [Let us know what you'd like to see covered](http://hi@learnjs.io).

-# THE BASICS

-## In this section, we'll get started learning:

-### Chrome's Developer Tools
-All browsers include tools for evaluating, debugging, and auditing your code and your site's performance.
-This section will introduce you to the tools offered in the browser Chrome, and later in the book we'll go into these tools in more detail.

-### Basic html and css
-For many of our projects in this book, html and css will be kept as minimal as possible.
-This refresher will get you up to speed if you haven't worked with css or html much before.

-### Javascript syntax, variables, data types, functions, and style guidelines
-Here we'll go over the basic parts of javascript.
-We'll cover the equivalents of a programming language's grammar and punctuation, as well as the basic building blocks of javascript: strings, numbers, booleans, arrays, objects, and functions.
-We'll also briefly explore style guidelines for writing javascript that help will ensure your code is readable and maintainable for you and others.

-### Node.js and npm
-Server side javascript is a seriously awesome thing, and while this book will only give an introductory look at what's possible, we'll be using many command line tools based on node.js that are installable using `npm`, node's package manager.

-### Bower, browserify, and grunt
-The command line tools we'll use most commonly in this book are bower, browserify, and grunt.
-Bower is a package manager for client-side javascript and css.
-Browserify is a tool that allows us to organize javascript in modules that work the same as node.js modules (and we can even use node modules in our browser code).
-Grunt is a build tool we'll use to automate repetitive tasks in javascript development.
-We'll combine bower, browserify, and grunt in the more complicated projects for awesome automation of our code.

-### Git and GitHub
-Git is a tool for tracking, sharing, and collaborating on versions of your code, and GitHub is the defacto resource for hosting code online.
-These are essential tools for anyone working on the web, and we'll use them in every part of the book.

-### Testing javascript
-Writing tests for your code does two things: ensure your code works as expected when changes are made, and provides examples of usage of your project.
-When applicable we'll write the tests for a project first, before writing the code that does the real work, and we'll describe later why this is a useful workflow.

 # Hello, javascript.
 It's nice to meet you.

 ```